Roxannecox/linkedUp.github.io/README.md

 Table of Contents

 .
-Installation
+INSTALLATION

 .
-Usage
+USAGE

 .
-Features
+FEATURES

 .
-Contributing
+CONTRIBUTING

 .
-License
+LICENSE

-Installation
+INSTALLATION

 To install this website on your local machine, follow these steps: